python-for-dev/412-house-search/README.md

 # Program Modules

 Our service has been designed primarily using the Model-View-Controller(MVC) framework in Python enables us to keep our code clean and modular.
-In future extending support to multiple rental platforms is also easy.

-1. Rental Computations
+This also makes our code extensible in the future which means addditional value add-ons can be built on top of our core service.
+Our code consists of the following modules based on the nature of the operation.

+1. Rent Analsyis Module

-2. Display
+2. Display Module

-3. Controller
+3. Data Collection Module

+# Important Features

 # Next Steps

-Our next step includes:

-1. Creating microservice architecture

-2. Feedback and recommendation system

-3. Include non-conventional platofrms like Facebook and Airbnb in our aggregation.
+# Project Folder Description